5 Jul 2021

 River Torrens Trail (46km)

 If you're more interested in the true Australian bush and getting your workout uphill, go east towards Athelstone.
 Our favourite part?
-Just as you approach the western end of the trail, you're welcomed by a near-white sand beach and sparkling blue waters - the river that flows out into the St. Vincent Gulf.
+Being welcomed by a near-white sandy beach and sparkling blue waters at the western end ot the trail at Henley Beach.

 Where to stay: Discovery Parks - Adelaide Beachfront